Biplane fighter aces

 (c) Greek Fairey Battle lost over Trebeshinj.

-(m) Claimed in combat with 522 FS, 27th FG.
-During this combat, A.N.R. claimed two P-47s but none were lost (however they were both badly damaged) and USAAF claimed three Bf109s but only one was lost.
+(l) Claimed in combat with 522 FS, 27th FG.
+During this combat, A.N.R. claimed two P-47s but none were lost (however they were both badly damaged) and USAAF claimed three Bf 109s but only one was lost.

-(p) Claimed in combat with 85th FS, 79th FG at 09.25.
-A.N.R. claimed two and one probable P-47s but only one was lost.
+(o) Claimed in combat with 85th FS, 79th FG.
+A.N.R. claimed 2 and 1 probable P-47s but only 1 was lost.
 It seems that this P-47 flown by 2nd Lieutenant Jack Faires, who parachuted safely, was shot down by Drago.

 Sources: